RegionHalland/wordpress-example/README.md

 8. Go to **Appearance → Themes** in the Wordpress admin panel and active **Halland**.

+9. You will notice that styles are missing.
+Go to the [Styleguide repository](https://github.com/RegionHalland/styleguide) and follow the installation guide to setup the project.

-9. Everything should be up and running! 🎉
+10. Everything should be up and running! 🎉

 ## Development
+TBD